 We always think of the business case for the social engagement of businesses and we never even consider our health and wellbeing as a reason.
 Not that you need a reason to do good, but isn’t it great knowing that doing good for someone else does you good too?

-Various researches on the topic of altruism all show consistent results – doing good is good for you in a number of ways.
+Various research on the topic of altruism all show consistent results – doing good is good for you in several ways.
 Here’s how:

 Better Health

 According to Dr. David R. Hamilton, when we do good deeds our bodies release a hormone called oxytocin.
 In turn, oxytocin causes the release of a chemical called nitric oxide, which dilates the blood vessels.
-This reduces blood pressure which is why oxytocin is known as a “cardioprotective” hormone, it protects the heart by lowering blood pressure.
+Oxytocin is known as a “cardioprotective” hormone because it lowers blood pressure.
+By doing so, it helps protect the heart.

 In his book Why Good Things Happen to Good People, researcher Stephen Post also talks about the health benefits of doing good.
 His research was focused on people with chronic deceases such as HIV and multiple sclerosis.
-Stephen Post, who is president of the Institute for Research of Unlimited Love, has done a number of studies on altruism generally as well.
+Stephen Post, who is president of the Institute for Research of Unlimited Love, has done several studies on altruism generally as well.
 The results show that people doing good feel more life satisfaction.
-They have a stronger sense of self-realisation and their health is significantly higher.
+They have a stronger sense of self-realization and their health is significantly higher.
 Mortality is delayed and depression is reduced among such people.

 More Happiness